Kickoff time changed for Clemson-Georgia Southern football game

 The statement went on to say that, “Clemson University officials continue to work with emergency management personnel, the ACC Office and Georgia Southern officials this week in preparation for Hurricane Florence and how it may alter operations for the game on Saturday.
 As the storm continues to be monitored, additional updates will be distributed by the athletic department.”

-Fans are encouraged to arrive early and expect delays in gameday traffic and parking.
-TV details will be released at a later date.
+Fans are encouraged to arrive early and expect delays in game day traffic and parking.
+ESPNU will televise the game.

 Tigers coach Dabo Swinney said on the ACC teleconference earlier Wednesday that the Tigers will be ready no matter when the game is played.